 Who should not take BRIVIACT?

-Do not take BRIVIACT if you are allergic to brivaracetam or any of the inactive ingredients in BRIVIACT.
+Do not take BRIVIACT if you are allergic to brivaracetam or any of the ingredients in BRIVIACT.

 What should I tell my healthcare provider before starting BRIVIACT?